 Another key piece to the puzzle (and what probably comes to mind first for many) is hiring the right people to build a data-oriented team.

-A trend among my conversations was asking the right questions as a marketing leader when interviewing candidates for your team.
+A trend among my conversations was asking the right interview questions as a marketing leader when screening candidates for your team.

 To determine aptitude for being data-driven, Alex focuses on curiosity and inclination to learn, asking candidates to “explain a problem that was hard to solve, how you solved it, who you worked with, and what was the impact.”
 “I like people who take on new challenges.
 They are not afraid to change industries or roles.”
 Alex shared that making changes and trying new things indicates that the candidate wants to learn and grow.